AJohnstone2007/referenceImplementation/README.md

 The initial version of this work was presented at the Software Language Engineering 2023 conference near Lisbon.
 You can read the associated paper [here](https://pure.royalholloway.ac.uk/en/publications/a-reference-gll-implementation).
 The slides from that presentation are in __doc/referenceImplementationSlides.pdf__

 We continue to extend the code and the associated grammars and test corprora.
-For a current account of this work, please read the Technical Report _The GLL algorithm and its variants - a reference implementation_ which you will find in __doc/referenceImplementationReport.pdf__
+For a current account of this work, please read the Technical Report _The GLL algorithm and its variants - a reference implementation_ which you will find in __doc/referenceImplementationReport.pdf__ (Note: currently not in the archive whilst we do major updates: email Adrian for a quick guide.)

 You may also find the following pages useful.